tandrewnichols/neo4j-instance/README.md

 I have found some really useful plugins, that are created by a company called [GraphAware](www.graphaware.com).
 I am using about two of their plugins, but I am giving a full listing of what they offer.
 I am using their TimeTree in everything I do now.

+###MAC USAGE

+Mac is (notoriously) pinned to a previous (read: old) version of bash that doesn't support associative arrays, so a Mac-friendly version of this script that doesn't use them is also provided.
+Just use `neo4j-instance-mac.sh` instead of `neo4j-instance.sh`.